hannahnmcdonald/Book-Club-Collective/README.md

 ## <a id="installation"></a>Installation

-- Run the following to install dependancies, the following will be installed, express, mysql2, bcrypt, dotenv, sequelize, connect-session-sequelize, express-session, express-handlebars
+- Run the following to install dependancies, the following will be installed, express, ~~mysql2~~, bcrypt, dotenv, ~~sequelize~~, ~~connect-session-sequelize~~, express-session, express-handlebars, postgres, knex, connect-pg-simple,

 ```
 npm i